pytorch/pytorch/docs/source/jit.rst

     3. Constants - Annotating a class member as ``Final`` (or adding it to a list called ``__constants__`` at the class definition level) will mark the contained names as constants.
 Constants are saved directly in the code of the model.
-See `Python-defined Constants`_ for details.
+See `builtin-constants` for details.

-    4. Attributes - Values that are a `supported type`_ can be added as mutable attributes.
-Most types can be inferred but some may need to be specified, see `Module Attributes`_ for details.
+    4. Attributes - Values that are a `supported type` can be added as mutable attributes.
+Most types can be inferred but some may need to be specified, see `module attributes` for details.

 Q: I would like to trace module's method but I keep getting this error: